-We have granted restricted stock units ("RSUs") since March 2015.
+We have granted RSUs since March 2015.
 We measure RSUs based on the fair market value of our common stock on the grant date.

-RSUs granted under our 2009 Stock Plan (the "2009 Plan") are subject to both a service condition, which is typically satisfied over four years, and a performance condition, which was deemed satisfied upon the pricing of the shares of Class A common stock sold in connection with our IPO.
-Because the performance condition had not been satisfied as of March 31, 2019, we had not recorded any share-based compensation expense for our RSUs at that date.
-Had our IPO occurred on March 31, 2019, we would have recorded cumulative share-based compensation expense using the accelerated attribution method for those RSUs for which the service condition had been satisfied at that date and would have begun recording the remaining unrecognized share-based compensation expense over the remainder of the requisite service period.
+RSUs granted under our 2009 Plan are subject to both a service condition, which is typically satisfied over four years, and a performance condition, which was deemed satisfied upon the pricing of our IPO.
+We did not record any share-based compensation expense for our RSUs prior to our IPO because the performance condition had not yet been satisfied.
+Upon pricing our IPO, we recorded cumulative share-based compensation expense using the accelerated attribution method for those RSUs granted under our 2009 Plan for which the service condition had been satisfied at that date.
+We will record the remaining unrecognized share-based compensation expense over the remainder of the requisite service period.